 - Friendly conversation with other candidates will help you to relax – all (or none) of you may be successful at this particular assessment centre.

 - See this Build My Career video featuring advice from employers on evaluation at assessment centres: student link / graduate link

 After the assessment centre

 - Remember, your assessment centre finishes only when you leave the organisation, so be professional at all times.
 Finally, reflect on how it went.
 Highlight what went well and what could have been improved on, and then think what action you can take to improve in future.

 - If your assessment centre has gone well and you are very keen on the organisation, you may want to send an email telling the recruiter how much you enjoyed the experience (and remember to use a formal and professional writing style, i.e. full sentences, and don't use abbreviations, slang or text speak).

 Next steps and further information

 - Build My Career: There is detailed information on a range of companies and their interview processes, along with assessment centre tips and practical advice.
 Please note there are different login pages for students and graduates.

-- Advice: If you'd like more information on preparing for assessment centres and the tasks you might face, feel free to book an appointment with a Careers Consultant - call us on 01274 234991 or call in to Careers reception in Student Central and we'll arrange a convenient time for you.
+- Advice: If you'd like more information on preparing for assessment centres and the tasks you might face, feel free to book an appointment with a career consultant - call us on 01274 234991 or call in to Careers reception in Student Central and we'll arrange a convenient time for you.

 - Workshops: We run mock assessment centres as part of our careers workshop programme.
 Check the schedule and book your place.